bpptkg/komapy/docs/tutorials/data_aggregation.rst

 Data aggregation contains a list of dictionary entry of aggregation function.
 Aggregation ``func`` is the name of aggregation function.
-If its type equal to string, KomaPy will assume that it is a built-in aggreation function.
+If its type equal to string, KomaPy will assume that it is a built-in aggregation function.
 You can set it to the some callbable function to build your custom aggreation function.
-Aggregation ``field`` is required to tell KomaPy on what data field the callback should process.
+Aggregation ``field`` is required to tell KomaPy on what data field the callback should target.
 This can be a name of data field in the ``fields`` list or integer index if you use plain data.
 You can specify optional callback parameters in ``params``.
 Here it is an example of cumulative sum aggregation
 function: